Hhbecker/CoogleEngine/README.md

 Value = number of occurences of the word in that document

 This hashmap will free memory automatically when nodes are removed to prevent memory leaks and maintain performance over time.

-To Do
-* read through specs and powerpoint on project 5
-* make testing suite that uses fileIO to accomplish operations that search engine would need (test each scenario layed out below for each method)

-* compare this algorithm to page rank algorithm

 * in put method: efficiency gain by adding new node to front instead of back?